igo95862/bubblejail/docs/breaking_changes.md

 ### Imports have been removed

 Due to complexity.
 There are now import tips that might help you import your application in to instance.

+### Dbus is now always proxied.
+GTK applications might require dbus name ownership.

+GTK applications seem to crash if the dbus is present but they are unable to acquire the name.
+For example, `tranmsission-gtk` requires `com.transmissionbt.*` dbus ownership.
+This setting is controlled by  'Dbus name' (`dbus_name`) setting under common settings.